ringosham/Lazer-exporter/README.md

 If you are using a Linux distribution, please make sure you have installed the required libraries for 32-bit compatibility.

-Currently you cannot export songs if you are running macOS, as it will **not** run on macOS.
+If you are using macOS, exporting songs will still be available but with limited functionality.

 ## Building